 Table 1 is an example of the bioprofiles sample log that we supply all cooperators.
 This log contains the basic information that should accompany ALL samples.
-Up to 26 individual samples (fish) can be included on each log sheet.
-All skeletal hardparts should have a collection number to identify the fish sampled.
+Up to 26 individual samples (fish) can be included on each All skeletal hardparts should have a collection number to log sheet. identify the fish sampled.
 These numbers should be consecutive and continued on additional log sheets if necessary.
 This will allow crossreferencing parts with the basic data given on the log sheet.
-Labeling should be done in pencil which will insure legibility even when soiled or wet.
-A good way to label parts is to use an embossing (labeling) machine and staple the plastic tapes to the parts.
-If this is not possible, a small paper label tied to the parts will suffice.
+Log sheets should be written in pencil which will insure legibility even when soiled The best way to label parts is to use an embossing (labeling) or wet. machine and staple the plastic tapes to the parts.
+If this is not possible, a paper label tied to the parts will suffice.
 All parts and labels from EACH fish should be enclosed in one plastic bag to reduce the possibility of mixing the samples.
 No matter what labeling system is used, it is important to reiterate that all fish sampled for hardparts must have their own collection number for sample identification.
 The completed log sheet(s) should be enclosed in a separate plastic bag for shipment with the samples.